WALK 3

 Total ascent/descent 72m

-2 (GR286 251) Follow the road for 350m and just beyond Old Ham Wharf Farm, where the road bears R, go L along a track, noting the modern (private) suspension bridge(4) over the River Tone(3) on the L. Follow the track 220m and go through metal gate on R keeping fence/hedge on R. Towards the end of the field bear L and go through hedge gap and continue ahead, still with hedge on L. At end of second field, cross bridge and still keeping the hedge on R ascend gently to a waymarked stile into a wooded area.
+2 (GR286 251) Follow the road for 350m and just beyond Greenlands Barn, where the road bears R, go L along a track, noting the modern (private) suspension bridge(4) over the River Tone(3) on the L. Follow the track 200m and go over stile on R (SP Mary Michael Pilgrims Way) keeping fence/hedge on R. Towards the end of the field bear L and go through hedge gap and continue ahead still with hedge on R. At end of second field, cross bridge and still keeping the hedge on R ascend gently to a waymarked stile into a wooded area.
 Turn around for a good view!
 Continue through the wooded area crossing a stile ahead into an orchard.
-After 50m, go R through wooden gate into track.
-Go L then bear L for 60m to junction [1.4Km]
+After 100m, go R through wooden gate to reach track.
+Go L 60m then bear L 60m to junction [1.4Km]

 3 (GR297 255) Go R along the lane descending slightly and after 170m, bear R by Knapp Farm and Cider Barn.
-After 200m at junction by Apple Tree Cottage go L and follow through Knapp hamlet ignoring several turnings to the L. After 700m at Peppercorn Cottage go R through gate and up an enclosed track.
-At the end, cross stile and go L with hedge on L and excellent views to the R. After 450m at end of field enter short enclosed track to field and then go L with hedge on L. Follow 300m to reach gate to L of houses ahead to a short track to reach a road [2.0Km]
+After 200m at junction by Apple Tree Cottage go L and follow through Knapp hamlet ignoring several turnings to the L. After 700m at Peppercorn Cottage just before junction, go R through gate and up enclosed track 150m.
+At the end, go through gate and go L with hedge on L and excellent views to the R. After 400m at end of field enter short enclosed track to field and then go L with hedge on L. Follow 300m to reach gate to L of houses ahead to a short track to reach a road [2.0Km]

 4 (GR311 245) Go R along the road and after 350m just before a L bend, fork R into Rodwell Lane.
-After 250m where the hard surface ends, go ahead with care along narrow track (Restricted Byway).
-After 400m cross a track and a further 600m cross a tarmac track.
-Go ahead a further 900m to cross the line of the disused Chard Canal(2).
-Go ahead for 500m along track bending L then R to Thornfalcon church(5) [3.0Km]
+After 250m where the hard surface ends, go ahead with care along narrow track (Restricted Byway) 1Km to cross a tarmac track.
+Go ahead a further 900m where the track bends L then R to cross the line of the disused Chard Canal(2).
+Continue 500m along track bending R then L to Thornfalcon church(5) [3.0Km]

-5 (GR283 239) Follow track past church to reach a road by the War Memorial.
-Turn L and follow road for 900m to reach the busy A358 and the bus-stop.
-For Somerton and Yeovil the stop is to the L, for Taunton across the road [1.1Km]
+5 (GR283 239) Follow track 200m to reach road by the War Memorial.
+Go L and follow 900m to reach the busy A358 and the bus-stop.
+For Somerton and Yeovil the stop is to the L, for Taunton cross the road [1.1Km]

 FOR A SHORTER WALK Distance 5.9 Km/ 3.7 miles